'What is the most important subject you have to learn in life? To learn how to love.' Pope Francis

 Alongside using texts to motivate and inspire, children are taught about the mechanics of language and grammar through 'The Write Stuff'; an approach that models sentence types and grammatical rules and conventions for use in every genre of writing.

 We strive to encourage every learner to know that they can be great writers.
 Through a range of media, children are given the opportunity to compose pieces for different platforms (e.g. radio, TV) as well as the written word.
-Through the wider curriculum, writing opportunities are sought out so that the skills for writing are constantly rehearsed, practiced and refined.
+Through the wider curriculum, writing opportunities are sought out so that the skills for writing are constantly rehearsed, practised and refined.

 For children for whom writing presents more of a challenge, additional support programmes such as 'Write Away Together' are used to help them draft and redraft writing with an audience in mind.
 Such programmes are used for children in Years 1 - 6.